chooie/wordroot/notes.md

 # Todo
-- Add ability to dev in docker container
-  - This is not working well for the time being.
-File system is too slow in picking up code changes, resulting in a bad dev experience.
-Also, could not figure out how to connect to the repl in the container.
 - Add ability to play audio and video files for a relevant word
 - Add search menu
 - When exploring roots, displays words that share that root